StevenTammen/bibledocs.org/content/longer-topical-studies/ichthys-bb1-the-study-of-god-group-study/_index.md

 {{% video-only %}}

-##### "How is it just for unbelievers to face infinite, eternal punishment for finite sins?" {#god-s-perfect-character-how-is-it-just-for-unbelievers-to-face-infinite-eternal-punishment-for-finite-sins}
+##### "How is it just for unbelievers to face infinite, eternal punishment for finite sins?" {#gods-perfect-character-how-is-it-just-for-unbelievers-to-face-infinite-eternal-punishment-for-finite-sins}

 {{< properties
 stags="Unlimited atonement > Double jeopardy | Hell > People are sent only because of unbelief | Hell > There are no levels in hell"